-The Initial Assessment was advertised for public comment between 13 December 2006 and 7 February 2007.
-Eight submissions were received during this period and a summary of these is included in Attachment 3 to this Report.
+After Initial Assessment, public comment was sought between 13 December 2006 and 7 February 2007; eight submissions were received.
+Following release of the Draft Assessment, the Application was open for comment between 3 October 2007 and 14 November 2007; nineteen submissions were received.
+A summary of all submissions is included in Attachment 3 to this Final Assessment Report.

-Australian rice growers have expressed opposition to the approval of LLRICE62 rice on commercial grounds.
-FSANZ has discussed market-related issues with other areas of government and with the rice industry in Australia as major stakeholders.
+The Australian rice industry is strongly opposed to the approval of LLRICE62 rice primarily on economic grounds.
+FSANZ has discussed trade and other market-related issues with other areas of government and with representatives of the rice industry in Australia as major stakeholders.

-FSANZ has taken the submitters' comments into account in preparing the draft assessment of this Application.
+FSANZ has taken the submitters' comments into account in preparing the final assessment of this Application.
 Specific issues relating to food derived from LLRICE62 have been addressed in the report.
-The major issues raised are discussed here.
+The major issues raised in submissions are discussed in the following sections.

-10.1.1 Potential impact on Australia's export trade
+11.1.1 Potential impact on the Australian rice industry